tifred/project5.1/README.md

 * Should open URL in another tab in the browser.

-4. Click on a marker while another marker is already bouncing.
+4. Click on a marker while another marker is already bouncing

 * The first marker should stop bouncing.
 * Only the most recently clicked marker should bounce.